thethunderturner/filament/docs/01-introduction/03-help.md

 ## GitHub

-You can also reach out to us on our [GitHub discussions forum](https://github.com/filamentphp/filament/discussions), where community members and core tea, are happy to help you out.
+You can also reach out to us on our [GitHub discussions forum](https://github.com/filamentphp/filament/discussions), where community members and core team members are happy to help you out.

 If you find a bug, you can open an [issue](https://github.com/filamentphp/filament/issues/new/choose), and even donate to the bug fix by using the link automatically added to the bottom of every new issue description.